atc73/website-content/post/lab/business-mindset/index.md

 But what if you have an idea, and you want to bring it to market yourself?
 On your own?

-In this case let me say that if you are a mediocre developer and you are mediocre at marketing, it's way better than being a stellar developer and have zero marketing knowledge or interest.
+In this case let me say that if you are a mediocre developer and you are good at marketing, it's way better than being a stellar developer and have zero marketing knowledge or interest.

 And imagine what you can do if you are pretty good developer and you can become pretty good at marketing.